Let’s build your calendar

 3 On / 3 Off Custody Schedule

 The 3 on / 3 off schedule runs on a 6-day cycle — 3 days with one parent, then 3 days with the other.
-A shorter rotation than 4-on-4-off, suitable for families wanting more frequent transitions.
+A shorter rotation than 4-on-4-off, suitable for families wanting more frequent transitions, especially during early infancy or transitions from sole custody.

 SMTWTFS